 The term “pro” is being tossed around so much that it seems to have lost its meaning.
 It doesn’t necessarily mean that you need to be a professional user to make full of it anymore, now it just signifies the best that a particular company has to offer.
 In this case, that company is Apple.
 The Beats Powerbeats Pro and AirPods Pro are two very different earbuds with basically the same price point.
 So which one is better for you, the best Beats in-ears or the best AirPods?

-Editor’s note: this article was updated on August 10, 2023, to clarify a few points.
+Editor’s note: this article was updated on August 10, 2023, to add information about a comparison to the AirPods Pro 2.

 Do the AirPods Pro or Beats Powerbeats Pro have a better fit?